nsedan/First-Milestone-Project/README.md

 ### Content
-- The text for the services and about us sections was copied from http://www.est-sanchez.com.ar/
+- The text for the services and about us sections was copied from http://www.est-sanchez.com.ar/ then edited and translated for this project.

 ### Media
 - The photos used in this site were obtained from: